crocs-muni/ECTester/README.md

 ### Setup

+OpenJDK JRE is required to test ECDH on Windows properly, as  Oracle JRE requires the Java Cryptography Providers for certain classes (such as a [KeyAgreement](https://docs.oracle.com/javase/8/docs/api/javax/crypto/KeyAgreement.html)) to be signed by keys that are signed by their JCA Code Signing Authority.
+ECTester internally uses Java Cryptography Provider API to expose and test native libraries.
+OpenJDK for Windows can be obtained from [ojdkbuild/ojdkbuild](https://github.com/ojdkbuild/ojdkbuild).

 Installing the Java Cryptography Extension Unlimited Strength policy files is necessary to do testing with quite a lot of practical key sizes, they are available for download: